 Some sources online aren't as reliable as other evidence-based research.
 Be sure to also get medical help from your OB-GYN or midwife.

 As with the rest of the world’s population, it is extremely vital to follow the COVID-19 pandemic precautions and policies.
-Continue to engage in procedures like wearing a mask, thorough hand-washing, and social distancing.
+Continue to engage in procedures like wearing a mask, thorough hand-washing, disinfecting frequently used surfaces, and social distancing.

 It’s challenging to control everything around you and the actions of people around you, but abiding by these safety measures will help to stop the spread and ensure the safety of you and your baby.